How to Integrate Applications

 • "Account information linked with Google Calendar" → Check if correct

-When the following screen is displayed, set the "Calendar ID" and "Event Title".
+When the following screen is displayed, set the "Calendar ID" and "Schedule Title".

-Scroll and use the output of "Retrieve Records" to set the "Required Fields".
+Scroll and use the output of "Retrieve Records" to set the "Required Items".

 The output you set will be displayed in the red frame, so select the relevant item from there.